 If possible, the fast on Good Friday is continued until the Easter Vigil (on Holy Saturday night) as the “Paschal fast” to honor the suffering and death of the Lord Jesus, and to prepare ourselves to share more fully and to celebrate more readily his Resurrection.

 Deacon Brian David Kennedy, CSC, of Pequot Lakes, is to be ordained to the priesthood at the Basilica of the Sacred Heart at the University of Notre Dame Saturday, April 27.
-He is a member of the Congregation of Holy Cross.
+He is a member of the Congregation of the Holy Cross.
 He is the son of David and Christine Kennedy of Our Lady of the Lakes, Pequot Lakes.

 Deacon Grant Toma visited assisted living facilities on Ash Wednesday to pray with the residents and distribute ashes.